sheldonhull/sheldonhull.hugo/content/blog/2018-03-29-git-cracking.md

 ---
 date: 2018-03-29T00:00:00Z
-excerpt: Git can be an interesting learning curve if you are coming from TFS (Team Foundation Server).
+summary: Git can be an interesting learning curve if you are coming from TFS (Team Foundation Server).
 However, there are some great things about using Git if you can wrap you head around the terminology
 last_modified_at: 2018-03-29